rubenspgcavalcante/angular-amd-styleguide/README.md

 # Code Conventions

-### One Artifact per File
+### One Element per File
-Never put more than one artifact per file.
+Never put more than one element per file.
 This make constructors more easily found.
 **See also [File Conventions](#file-conventions)

 ### Postfix your Constructors Name